 Start from a state space point and evolve it for a finite time, you trace out its trajectory.
 Evolve it forward and backward for infinite time, you get the orbit, the set of all states reachable by evolution from a given state space point.
 An orbit is a time-invariant notion: time evolution marches points along it, but the set itself does not change.
-The flow describes the time evolution of all state space points, exercise 2.7 exercise 2.9 i.e., the totality of all orbits: the evolution law f turns the state space into a bowl of spaghetti, with each individual spaghetto an orbit.
+The flow describes the time evolution of all state space points, i.e., the totality of all orbits: the evolution law f turns the state space into a bowl of spaghetti, with each individual spaghetto an orbit.